Hotels near Memorial Park Fields

 Which hotels near Memorial Park Fields have suites or extra space?

-Which hotels near Memorial Park Fields have an in-room kitchen or kitchenette?
+Which hotels near Memorial Park Fields have a kitchenette?

 Ready to book near Memorial Park Fields?